julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 This is why many traditional protective herbs feel harsh, drying, or overstimulating to modern users seeking emotional softness.

+Some protective plants can overwhelm sensitive states.
+See which **[Herbs to Avoid When Emotionally Vulnerable](/herbs-to-avoid-when-emotionally-vulnerable/)**.

 ---

 ## What Modern Wellness Gets Wrong